PartMan7/Three-Island/README.md

 ### Version History

+#### 1.0.3
+Very minor tweaks to the code and comments.
+The architecture of the entire repository changed, which shouldn't affect the extension itself in any way.

 #### 1.0.2
 Minor bugfixes:
 * Sets will no longer throw alerts for invalid hidden powers (this was awkward)